diacritics/api/spec/README.md

 > Route and filter specification for the diacritics API

-## Structure of the API
+## General

 The API provides just one route, `/`.
 If you're calling it without any parameter, the response will be the entire diacritics database.
 But, you can provide one or more of the following parameters to filter the response.
-The response will be filtered according to the given parameter positions.
-For example if you request `/?continent=EU&alphabet=Latn` then the response will be first filtered by content and by alphabet afterwards.
+They are divided into two types, metadata filters and data filters, because they are returning different data.
+You can combine them if you need.

-Please note that specifying some parameters in combination makes so sense.
-For example filtering by language and then by continent.
-The other way around it would make sense.
+Please note that the database specification including its properties can be found in [its repository](https://github.com/diacritics/database/tree/master/spec).

-Please also note that the database specification including its properties can be found in [its repository](https://github.com/diacritics/database/tree/master/spec).
+## Metadata Filter Parameters

-## Filter Parameters
+These filters don't manipulate the actual data, therefore the response will be almost identical like specified in [the specification](https://github.com/diacritics/database/tree/master/spec#31-diacriticsjson).
+The only difference is that it will only list languages or language variants that are matching the specified metadata filters.

 ### language